Materials-Consortia/OPTIMADE/optimade.rst

 Implementation of the :field:`meta` field is OPTIONAL, unless the server implements slicing, in which case it is MANDATORY (see `Slices of array properties`_).
 When an implementation supports the :field:`property_metadata` field, it SHOULD include metadata fields for all properties which have metadata and are present in the data part of the response.
 If the client includes the string ``property_metadata`` in the query parameter :query-param:`response_fields`, the server MUST include metadata fields for all properties which have metadata.
-Furthermore, if the server returns a metadata property, it must be included in its entirety, i.e., including all non-null fields.
+Furthermore, if the server returns metadata for a property, it must be included in its entirety, i.e., including all non-null fields.

 Example of a response in the JSON response format with two structure entries that each include a metadata property for the attribute field :field:`elements_ratios` and the database-specific per entry metadata field :field:`_exmpl_originates_from_project`: